-Technical Services (launches July/August 2019) Includes small businesses that either provide business to business solution services or business to consumer services in technical fields such as Software, IT, fintech, engineering, architecture, digital media, etc.)
+Creative Services (planned cohort timeframe: spring/summer 2020) Includes small businesses that either provide business to business solution services or business to consumer services in creative fields such as art, graphic design, writing, fintech, advertising/PR, digital media, IT, etc.

-Includes either Central American small businesses that are involved in the processing, fabricating, assembly or disassembly of items for commercial or consumer use.
+Advanced Manufacturing (planned cohort timeframe: spring/summer 2020) Includes Central American small businesses that commercialize innovative technologies to improve manufacturing processes and/or systems OR small business that utilize advanced manufacturing techniques in the processing, fabricating, assembly, or disassembly of items for commercial or consumer use.

-Soft Landing interested in any cohort may apply as soon as they wish.
-The following timeline for applications for the remaining cohorts is as follows:
+Soft Landings designees interested in any cohort may apply as soon as they wish.
+Applications for the above cohorts are due by December 6, 2019.

 Please note: Prospective ESOs must have access to a proficient Spanish speaker to apply for this grant.

 Incentives for applying to host a La Idea Incubator Soft Landings cohort:

 Each participating La Idea Incubator Soft Landings recipient will receive $15,000 in funding* to cover costs associated with hosting the Central American entrepreneurs. (* - See the budget section of this proposal for complete details on how to complete your budget form as some portion of the budget is to be spent on pre-selected vendors).